 Since 1920, the status of the Free City of Gdańsk entailed the deconstruction of the ground enforcements and certain military buildings, while others were adapted for urban purposes.
 During World War II, some of the Grodzisko defence buildings were transformed into shelters for civilians.
 After the war, some of the buildings in Grodzisko were occupied by the militia.
 Others fell into ruin, as they were left without care.
 The destruction was additionally affected by the expansion of the streets neighbouring Grodzisko.
 The “Grodzisko” Park of Culture and Recreation was created within the area of the former fortifications during the nineteen nineties, while the “Gdańsk Fortress” Cultural Park of City Fortification was created in 2002; its objectives include the “Hewelianum” project.
 The Millennium Cross was set on Gradowa Hill in 2000.

 The “Hewelianum Centre Programme” planned the creation of an innovative education and recreation centre in Gdańsk’s Fort, located on Gradowa Hill (used to called “Grodzisko”).
 Implementation of this idea allowed the appearance of new science centre that is unique in Europe, thanks to using latest technologies in interactive exhibitions and its location – the historic buildings of former fort.
-Since the year 2014 in Hewelianum Centre there are seven multimedia and interactive exhibitions.
+In Hewelianum Centre there are seven multimedia and interactive exhibitions.
 In the future Hewelianum Centre plans to create a planetarium.